yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 \operatorname{RMSNorm}(x)=\frac{x}{\sqrt{\frac{1}{H} \sum_{i=1}^H x_i^2}} \cdot \gamma
 $$(chapter_LLM_arch_RMS_nomalization_formula)

-where $\gamma$ is learnable parameter.
+where $\gamma$ is learnable scaling parameter.
+Note that since we don't normalize the mean, we don't need need a learnable shift parameter like what is in the LayerNorm.
 Experiments show that RMSNorm can achieve on-par performance with LayerNorm with much reduced training cost.

 In the following, we summarize the differences between RMSNorm and LayerNorm